 Preventing XSS attacks on your web applications

-Preventing XSS attacks on your web applications is crucial to ensure the security of your users’ data and protect your organization’s reputation.
-The following are some of the best practices you can follow to prevent XSS attacks on your web applications.
+Preventing XSS attacks on your web applications is crucial to ensuring the security of your user’s data and protecting your organization’s reputation.
+The following are some of the best practices for preventing XSS attacks on your web applications.

 Input validation and sanitization

-The first and most important step to prevent XSS attacks is to validate and sanitize all user input that is used in the application.
+The first and most crucial step to prevent XSS attacks is to validate and sanitize all user input used in the application.
 This includes input from forms, query strings, and cookies.
-Input validation ensures that the data received is in the expected format, while sanitization ensures that the data is safe to use and does not contain any malicious code.
+Input validation ensures that the data received is in the expected format, while sanitization ensures that the data is safe to use and does not contain malicious code.
 Examples of sanitization techniques include removing HTML tags, encoding special characters, and filtering out script tags.

 For example, if your application has a search box that accepts user input, you can validate and sanitize the input as follows: